porfiriopaiz/site/content/2017_03_30_anaconda-and-lvm-on-luks.rst

  .. image:: {filename}/images/anaconda-screenshots/0013.png
     :align: center
+    :alt: Reusing the old partition table

 Once we click `Unknown` the other existing partitions will be displayed. we will focus on the partitions **sda2**, **sda9** and **sda10**:

  .. image:: {filename}/images/anaconda-screenshots/0014.png
     :align: center
+    :alt: Partitions to be reused and unlocking the encrypted one

 Here's a detailed breakdown: